 The FSHN Dept offers Bachelor of Science degree programs in 3 areas: dietetics, food science, and nutritional sciences.

-Dietetics - Dietetics undergraduates in this ACEND-accredited program can expect to gain expertise in nutritional assessment and care, as well as in food service management systems.
-Additionally, students can explore special interest through elective courses and extracurricular activities.
+Dietetics - Dietetics undergraduates in this ACEND-accredited program can expect to gain knowledge in foods and nutrition and to develop expertise in nutritional assessment and care, as well as in food service management systems.

 Food Science - Food science graduates of this IFT-approved program use cutting-edge technology to develop new food products, add value to raw food commodities, and improve the quality and safety of foods.

 Nutritional Sciences - Nutritional sciences students choose one of three tracks depending on interest on health care occupations such as medicine or dentistry, or in public health nutrition, or in global food and health initiatives.

 The Department of FSHN offers both Master of Science and Doctor of Philosophy degree programs in two areas: food science and human nutrition.
 In addition, the department oversees an ACEND-accredited post-bachelor's dietetic internship.